Inventua/nucleus-core/Documentation/Setup and Configuration/Installation.md

     [
       // File providers have a key, name and provider type.
 You can specify multiple file providers,
       // and the user will be presented with a list.
 The "Name" property is shown to the user.
 Each entry has a
       // key which uniquely identifies the provider entry.
+You should not change provider keys after you have
+      // created folders and files, because it is part of the path identifier that is saved in the database, but you can
+      // change a provider Name property because its value is only used for on-screen display.
       {
+        "Key": "local",
+        "Name": "Local",
+        "ProviderType": "Nucleus.Core.FileSystemProviders.LocalFileSystemProvider,Nucleus.Core",
+        "RootPath": "{DataFolder}//Content"
+      },
+      // You should only include this section if you are using Azure storage {
         "Key": "Azure",
         "Name": "Azure",